Spring Hollow's Amazing Teachers

 Excerpt from www.reggiokids.com

 Laura has lived in Middle Tennessee all of her life, graduating from Lipscomb University in 2000 with a degree in Psychology and a minor in Family Studies.
 Her preschool experience began in a small parent cooperative program in Green Hills, where she was a teacher to four and five-year-old children.
 Following that, she pursued her interest in the research intervention field, working at Vanderbilt University for 11 years as a project coordinator for a social-emotional intervention program, implemented in Metro Nashville elementary schools.
-Throughout that time, she often missed working in early childhood education, and as of August 2016, is thrilled to be returning to the field by joining the joyful learning community at Spring Hollow!
+Throughout that time, she often missed working in early childhood education, and as of August 2016, is thrilled to have returned to the field by joining the joyful learning community at Spring Hollow!

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.